ContinualAI/colab/README.md

 2. Join our community on Slack: https://continualai.herokuapp.com/

-3. Run a notebook in Google Colab or [clone it locally](https://help.github.com/articles/fork-a-repo/)
+3. Run a notebook/script in Google Colab or [clone it locally](https://help.github.com/articles/fork-a-repo/)

 5. Make your changes